m-hasan-2004/ve.cbi.ir/readme.txt

 *** important ***
-    * making the main file function based not bullshit based in the first opportunity

 """general"""
     "one" - need to user a api to solve captcha
     "two" - 3 captchas are in need to be solved